 Bicentennial Infrastructure Project Update | January 2021

 The Taft Museum of Art’s Bicentennial Infrastructure Project, undertaken to conserve our historic house, has completed its first phase.
-The HVAC (heating, ventilation, and air conditioning) system of the 2004 building has been updated to provide a specific controlled environment for art exhibited in the Fifth Third Gallery.
+The HVAC (heating, ventilation, and air conditioning) system of the 2004 building has been updated to provide a specific controlled environment.